 On April 21, 2008, LAC submitted a NFA request to CDPHE for the Dayton Street Septic Tank.
 CDPHE approved the request on April 28, 2008.

-Building 898 was a former dispensary and dental clinic, located in the northeastern corner of Lowry and shown on the map.
+Building 898 was a former dispensary and dental clinic, located in the northeastern corner of Lowry.
 Initial investigations of the building indicated that levels of mercury vapor measured in breathing zone air precluded unrestricted use.
 Additional sampling, was conducted, in 2002, to:

 establish whether removal of primary sources (sinks and associated piping) would lower mercury vapor concentrations to levels permitting unrestricted use;